-AirMagnet WiFi Analyzer includes a full compliance reporting engine, which automatically maps collected network information to requirements for compliance with policy and industry regulations.
+AirMagnet WiFi Analyzer PRO includes a full compliance reporting engine, which automatically maps collected network information to requirements for compliance with policy and industry regulations.

 Built-In Wireless Expertise

-AirMagnet WiFi Analyzer includes “How-To” guides to walk IT administrators through the identification of an issue, including security, performance, interference, device configuration issues, and guides them to solving the issue.
+AirMagnet WiFi Analyzer PRO includes “How-To” guides to walk IT administrators through the identification of an issue, including security, performance, interference, device configuration issues, and guides them to solving the issue.
 The library also includes information on the solutions major functions and how to use them in identification and resolution of WLAN issues.

 Real-time Wi-Fi Troubleshooting

-AirMagnet WiFi Analyzer provides in-depth frame statistics for every channel and device operating in the spectrum.
+AirMagnet WiFi Analyzer PRO provides in-depth frame statistics for every channel and device operating in the spectrum.
 With the channel utilization and throughput trending graphs, users can solve many of the issues that lower the overall performance of the WLAN network.
 Users can view trending graphs for signal strength, noise, frames, errors, retries, bandwidth and many more for every WLAN channel and device.
 These valuable graphs provide critical pointers to issues that are influencing the WLAN network performance.
 For example, graphs for packet retry and error rates reveal areas where WLAN communications are failing.
-On AirMagnet WiFi Analyzer’s Decode Screen, users can view and analyze a list of real-time packets including management frames for 802.11ac packets, and have support for monitoring upper-layer protocols.AirMagnet WiFi Analyzer gives users the option to apply a filter in order to isolate particular packets of interest, based on a specific channel, SSID, node, IP address, or type of frame.
+On AirMagnet WiFi Analyzer PRO’s decode screen, users can view and analyze a list of real-time packets including 3X3 802.11n and 3X3 802.11ac packets, it also includes support for monitoring upperlayer protocols.AirMagnet WiFi Analyzer PRO gives users the option to apply a filter in order to isolate particular packets of interest, based on a specific channel, SSID, node, IP address, or type of frame.
 WPA-PSK and WPA2-PSK encrypted packets can be decrypted.
 With the multi-adapter support in AirMagnet WiFi Analyzer PRO, users can monitor multiple channels simultaneously using individual adapters inserted into the same PC.

 WLAN Client Roaming Analysis

 It provides advanced details on all roaming transactions for any WLAN client including stations, phones, and handheld scanners.
 Users are powered with AirWISE® expertise to get detailed reasons for the roaming event taking place, device and channel parameters that influence the roam, and visibility into whether the roam was good or not.

 For VoWLAN phones, users can monitor voice delays and other statistics as the phone roams from one AP to another in the middle of a conversation.
-The application provides VoFi-specific data (such as WiMOS, Signal Strength, etc.) leading up to the attempt, and packet transmission rates for the conversation.
+The application provides VoFi-specific data (such as WiMOS, signal strength, etc.) leading up to the attempt, and packet transmission rates for the conversation.
 With this root cause analysis on roaming problems, users can minimize the likelihood of any roaming problems recurring in the WLAN network.

-Figure 3: Roaming analysis screen
+Figure 5: Roaming analysis screen